-Students in a PPE facility are subject to the policies of ECC and must also abide by the policies of the agency in which they are practicing as an HIM student.
+Students in a SEL facility are subject to the policies of ECC and must also abide by the policies of the agency in which they are practicing as an HIM student.
 A student may be required to have alcohol or drug testing alone or in combination.
 Any student who refuses to submit to initial or subsequent testing will be dismissed from the HIM program.

 The Director of the HIM Program must authorize reasonable suspicion testing on a student before such a test is administered.
 In the absence of the Director, the faculty, or designated administrator may authorize a test.
 Reasonable suspicion may include, but not be limited to accidents and injuries caused by human error, unusual or serious violations of rules, secured drug supply disappearance, irrational or extreme behavior, or unusual inattention or personal behavior, such as smelling of alcoholic beverages.
-A student may not return to the PPE facility assigned until verification that the random drug test was negative.
-The student will be required to make up missed PPE time.
+A student may not return to the SEL facility assigned until verification that the random drug test was negative.
+The student will be required to make up the missed SEL time.
 Students must abide by the terms of the above policy and must report any conviction under a criminal drug statute for violations occurring on or off college premises.
 A conviction must be reported within five (5) days after the conviction.
 Students convicted of involvement in a criminal drug offense will be dismissed from the HIM program.

 Dismissed students will be reconsidered for admission one time.
-Dismissed students will be eligible for consideration of readmission to the HIM program upon successful completion and documented evidence of treatment remedying the rationale for dismissal.
+Dismissed students will be eligible for consideration of re-admission to the HIM program upon successful completion and documented evidence of treatment remedying the rationale for dismissal.

-I understand that this drug screening test is used for the sole purpose of determining my ability to enter the PPE facility in order to be able to complete the PPE requirements of the HIM program and I hereby consent to this test through Missouri Occupational Medicine - Washington, Missouri or Employee Screening Services, Inc., Rolla, Missouri.
+I understand that this drug screening test is used for the sole purpose of determining my ability to enter the PPE facility in order to complete the SEL requirements of the HIM program and I hereby consent to this test through Missouri Occupational Medicine - Washington, Missouri or Employee Screening Services, Inc. - Rolla, Missouri.
 I have read and understand the Drug and Alcohol policies of East Central College and those of the Associate Degree HIM program as stated in this consent.

-Full name (Print) :
+Student Name (printed legibly):

 Address Street:

-City, State, Zip code
+City, State, Zip code:

-Date of birth:
+Date of Birth:

-Signature:
+Student Signature:

+Date: